Skip to main content

 • Reduce dependency on any single model according to governance or internal policies.

-I've come across users who swap between models when they're frustrated or even angry, going as far as to complain along with posting the inadequate results.
-I see no reason why this process shouldn't be automated along with the rest of the pipeline. 😁
+I've seen teams swap between models when they're frustrated with results, sometimes even going as far as to complain about inadequate outputs on forums.
+There's no reason this comparison process shouldn't be automated along with the rest of the security pipeline.

 Customization (especially for AI testing)